Do you want to know how to create a wedding venue marketing plan that gets your business more customers?

 For more information on Lead Generation check out our blog 7 Lead Generation Marketing Strategies: The Ultimate Beginner’s Guide to Increase Profit.

 Brides want to be able to imagine their wedding at your venue.
 Giving them high-quality images and guided video tours will help them connect their dreams with your venue.

 The Hero image (large image at the top of your website) needs to elicit a strong emotional response from your target audience.
 This is what most web designers call the ‘WOW’ factor.

-In order to inspire your website viewers you need to understand their deeply felt need and provide imagery accordingly.
+In order to inspire your website viewers, you need to understand their deeply felt needs and provide imagery accordingly.

 Here is an example of a hero banner we used for one of our clients: